are Consular Services?

 services can South African citizens expect from Consular Officers?

-- In the event of an emergency, communicate on behalf of South African citizens abroad with family and/or friends in South Africa;
+- In the event of an emergency, we communicate on behalf of South African nationals abroad with the next of kin and/or friends in South Africa.

-- Liaise with the local authorities to search for missing persons and/or determine the whereabouts of South African citizens abroad;
+- Provide guidance to next-of-kin and liaison with relevant stakeholders in the search for missing persons abroad and/or determination of the whereabouts of South African nationals abroad under certain circumstances.

 Click here for more information.